 People Experience Withdrawal After Baclofen Abuse

 Another frustrating and unpleasant side effect of baclofen abuse is withdrawal.
 Baclofen is a drug that can cause physical dependence.
 When you take it for too long, your body alters the number of neurotransmitters that it produces.
 You then start to need baclofen to function normally.
-Since your body is constantly trying to compensate for the regular baclofen usage, if you quit taking baclofen suddenly, you will feel ill.
+Since your body is constantly trying to compensate for regular baclofen usage, you will feel ill if you quit taking baclofen suddenly.

 Baclofen withdrawal symptoms may include

 - Mood swings